12 Different Types of Ant Mounds

 Pavement ants build small to medium-sized ant hills that can be found in the cracks of sidewalks, driveways, and other pavement surfaces.
 These mounds are made up of soil and sand particles and are usually no more than a few inches in diameter.

 This type of mound can be identified by the presence of worker ants moving in and out of the mounds.
-And these mounds on your sidewalk can number in the dozens as a single colony can have between 3,000 to 10,000 individual ants and multiple queens.
+They can number in the dozens along a single bit of sidewalk, as a single colony can have between 3,000 to 10,000 individual ants and multiple queens.

 #9 – Pyramid Ant Mound